ksanislo/TitleDB/README.md

 Nesting is selectable on/off for both collections and record, just by adding a url parameter of nested=true or nested=false to the URL.
 The current defaults are a good starting option though, as apps and interfaces will generally want to just pull down everything as collections, which gives the un-nested view, and a pull on a single object will show all related information, avoiding the need for additional requests.
 It does make editing a bit strange however, as your GET returns a nested view, but you still have to PUT/POST with the *_id values.

 You can also filter results with any number of exclude=${field} or only=${field} to control the display of information.
 If you require filtering for a sub-level of a nested hierarchy, you will need to specify it in dot-notation based on the type.
+Be aware, if you adjust filtering, it will override some of the nested filter defaults, and you may need to exclude additional data that you don't need.
+Please check your URLs manually to ensure they work as you have expected.
 Some not particularly useful examples would be:
 https://dev.titledb.com/v1/url?only=url
 or
 https://dev.titledb.com/v1/entry?nested=true&exclude=cia.icon_l&exclude=cia.icon_s&exclude=tdsx.smdh.icon_l&exclude=tdsx.smdh.icon_s